TeachBooks/mirror_computational_modelling/book/introduction/videos.md

 ## Derivation of the finite element formulation in 1D

-Recap of the derivation of the FE formulation for the 1D Poisson equation.
+Recap of the derivation of the finite element formulation for the 1D Poisson equation.

 ```{eval-rst}
 .. raw:: html